asizikov/asizikov.github.io/_posts/2015-06-22-clean-repository-interface.md

 A typical way to avoid it is to use [CQRS](http://martinfowler.com/bliki/CQRS.html) pattern and encapsulate the logic into the Query object.

 At my current project we're building microservices, and a CQRS looks like an overkill.
-But it doesn't stop us from borrowing some ideas.
+It doesn't stop us from borrowing some ideas, though.
 Let's remove all these GetXXXX methods and add one more parameter to the Get method.

 {% highlight csharp %}